 Most patients have symptoms consistent with increased intracranial pressure (eg, morning headaches, vomiting, lethargy).
 Location of the tumor determines other symptoms and signs, for example

 Contrast-enhanced MRI is the imaging test of choice for diagnosing the tumor, determining extent of disease, and detecting recurrence.
 Contrast-enhanced CT can also be used, although it is less specific and less sensitive.

 Biopsy is needed for determining tumor type and grade.
-These tumors are typically classified as low grade (eg, juvenile pilocytic astrocytoma) or high grade (eg, glioblastoma—see Table: WHO Grading of Astrocytic Tumors).
+These tumors are typically classified as low grade (eg, juvenile pilocytic astrocytoma) or high grade (eg, glioblastoma— ).
 Many pathologists designate grades I and II tumors as low grade and grades III and IV tumors as high grade.
 However, because grade II tumors have a higher risk of relapse, some pathologists think these tumors should not be considered low grade.

 Treatment of astrocytoma depends on location and grade of tumor.
 As a general rule, the lower the grade of the tumor, the less intensive the therapy and the better the outcome.

 Low grade: Surgical resection is the primary treatment, and total resection is the goal.
 Even after local recurrence, a second surgical resection can be beneficial depending on the location of the tumor.
-Radiation therapy is usually reserved for children who are > 10 yr and whose tumors are unresectable, cannot be completely excised, or progress/recur after surgery.
-For children < 10 yr whose tumors are unresectable or progress/recur after surgery, chemotherapy is used instead because radiation therapy may cause long-term cognitive impairment.
+Radiation therapy is usually reserved for children who are > 10 years old and whose tumors are unresectable, cannot be completely excised, or progress/recur after surgery.
+For children < 10 years old whose tumors are unresectable or progress/recur after surgery, chemotherapy is used instead because radiation therapy may cause long-term cognitive impairment.
 Most children with low-grade astrocytomas are cured.